Michael is an avid content creator and researcher who likes to explore challenging themes through creative writing.

 He could already hear the roar of engines in the distance and knew the mobile units were approaching.
 He would be no match for these on foot.

-Hector was holding out his hand.
-“Quick man, hurry!”
+It was Hector.
+He was holding out his hand.

 “Where have you been sleeping, old buddy?”
 Ervin shouted above the engine's roar as he leaped onto the motorbike behind his colleague.

-Hector grinned as he turned the 2-wheel drive around.
+Hector grinned as he turned the two-wheel drive around.
 “Sludgy clown, do we have the box?”

-Thirteen three-wheelers broke into the clearing almost at the same time as Hector started speeding off.
-There was a considerable distance between the pursuers and the pursued, but the gap was closing fast.
+There was a considerable distance between the pursuers and the pursued.
+But the gap was closing fast.

 “Hold on!”
-He yelled above the din as his trailbreaker arrived at the other edge of the clearing.
-He lurched the machine forward and the trailbreaker shot over an embankment.
+Hector yelled above the din as his trailbreaker reached one edge of the clearing.
+He lurched the machine forward and the motorbike shot over an embankment.

 Ervin closed his eyes.
 They were airborne.

-When he opened them again, shouts and gunfire were receding behind them and the open terrain was rushing up to meet them.
-He hugged his colleague's torso tighter and braced himself for the impact.
+When he reopened them, shouts and gunfire were receding behind them and the open terrain was rushing up to meet them.
+He hugged his colleague's torso and braced himself for the impact.

 Back in the hotel where they had booked a room using aliases, Hector wasted no time reaching for his smartphone and sent an encrypted update to the boss to the effect that the object had been secured and that their getaway had been successful.
 While Ervin attended to a much needed hot shower, Hector noticed that Clifton had sent him a message confirming he too had made it out of the facility safely.

-Three hours later, a black sedan raced through the highway en route to a pre-arranged meeting place.
+Three hours later, a black sedan raced through the highway en route to a pre-arranged rendezvous.
 With Hector at the wheel, Ervin could not help but drift back in time and review the circumstances that had led them to the present moment.

 As a transnational in the pharmaceutical industry, Metrone Group Inc. was no stranger to controversy.
 Recently, news had been circulating concerning the fact that their disposal techniques were creating contamination levels responsible for the spread of disease among locals, not to mention the endangerment of the ecosystem.
 However, their team of well-paid lawyers and defenders had successfully managed to refute these and other related claims.